-In recent years there's been a growing awareness of the role of protein in the diet, especially for weight loss, but also for increasing or maintaining muscle mass.
-No longer reserved solely for body builders, commercial protein supplement powders and bars are filling shelves in supermarkets, pharmacies and health food stores.
-But do you really need a special supplement, or would a healthy diet suffice?
+No longer just for bodybuilders, commercial protein supplement powders and bars fill shelves in supermarkets, pharmacies and health food stores.
+But do you really need a special supplement, or should a healthy diet suffice?

-- athletes who want to build muscle and recover quickly from exercise,
+- Athletes who want to build more muscle and recover quickly from exercise.

 Protein for athletes